geysertimes/geysertimes.github.io/docs/users/edit-note.md

   <TabItem value="web" label="Website">

     * Visit [GeyserTimes](https://geysertimes.org) with your browser.
-    * Login to your account.
+    * Log in to your account.
     * Open the note you want to edit.
     * In the button bar, click **Edit**.
     * Edit the note.